-Foxconn's Gou retains board seat on proposed board: source
+Foxconn's Gou retains seat on proposed board as he bids for Taiwan's presidency

-TAIPEI (Reuters) - Terry Gou, chairman of Apple supplier Foxconn, will retain a seat on the company’s proposed board, a source with knowledge of the matter told Reuters on Friday, as he plans to run for Taiwan’s presidential election.
+TAIPEI (Reuters) - Terry Gou, chairman of Apple supplier Foxconn, will retain a seat on the company’s proposed board, a company filing showed on Friday, as he plans to run in Taiwan’s 2020 presidential election.

-Gou announced last month that he would contest Taiwan’s presidential election in January, seeking to represent the China-friendly opposition Kuomintang (KMT) party - a vote that comes after a period of increasing tension between Beijing and Taipei.
+Earlier on Friday, a source told Reuters that Gou will retain a seat on the company’s new board, weeks after his decision to contest the presidential election in January, seeking to represent the China-friendly opposition Kuomintang (KMT) party.
+The vote follows a period of increasing tension between Beijing and Taipei.

 Gou’s election bid came after he told Reuters in April that he planned to step down from Foxconn to pave the way for younger talent to move up the company’s ranks.